Are you OK with cookies?

 The proposals would protect the defendant’s right to a fair trial by ensuring that they can present evidence relevant to their defence without causing unnecessary trauma to the complainant.

-Engagement with Committees
+Engagement with committees

 On 26 June 2023, we provided oral evidence to the Justice Committee as part of their inquiry into evidence in sexual offence cases.
 Professor Penney Lewis spoke about our recently published Consultation Paper and its provisional proposals, particularly discussing personal records, independent legal advice for complainants and special measures.
-A transcript of the evidence can be found here.

 Next steps